dotnet/docs/docs/core/tutorials/using-on-macos.md

 ---
-title: Tutorial: Create a .NET Core solution in macOS using Visual Studio Code
+title: "Tutorial: Create a .NET Core solution in macOS using Visual Studio Code"
 description: This document provides the steps and workflow to create a .NET Core Solution using Visual Studio Code. ms.date: 03/23/2017 ms.custom: seodec18